 Everyone likes to feel unique and appreciated.
 That’s why you should reward influencers with whom you already work.

 It’s easier than it sounds!
-Think about sneak peek of your newest product or service, exclusive content developed especially for influencers to share, a free demo of your product or service or personalised gift.
+Think about sneak peek of your newest product or service, exclusive content developed especially for influencers, a free demo of your product or service or personalised gift.

-That will not only make feel appreciated and aware of your newest merchandise.
-Moreover, you can ask them for feedback.
+That will make the influencers you work with feel appreciated and aware of your newest merchandise.
+Moreover, you can ask your influencers for feedback.
 That way, before you release a new product, you will be able to make it even better.

 There are two types of marketing metrics that are super important – paid and organic traffic.
 You can cooperate with influencers on a business level, but you can also become one of the interlocutors during the influencer marketing campaign.

 Moreover, monitor the conversations around the influencer marketing campaigns and jump in whenever you see fit.
 Your potential customers may have some additional questions influencer can’t answer.
 That’s your spot to shine.